-Lake Center Elementary School serves 575 students from Kindergarten through fifth grade.
+Lake Center Elementary School serves 554 students from Young 5’s through fifth grade.
 The educational needs of the students at Lake Center Elementary are cared for by a total of 54 full and part time faculty and staff.
-Lake Center Elementary students are served by 24 K-5 classroom teachers, a reading consultant, media specialist, physical education teacher, music teacher, art teacher, two special education teachers and our paraprofessionals.
+Lake Center Elementary students are served by 24 Y5s-5th grade classroom teachers, a reading consultant, media specialist, physical education teacher, music teacher, art teacher, two special education teachers and our paraprofessionals.

 All students are engaged in the MTSS (Multi-Tiered System of Support) Model through WIN (What I Need) Time ranging from 4-5 days a week for 30-45 minutes in both reading and mathematics.
 During this time frame, tier 1 interventions are put into place focusing on the needs of students based on teacher data collected.
 These groups are flexible and are reviewed by grade level PLC (Professional Learning Communities) on a weekly basis.
 If it is found that a student or students are in need of additional interventions then teachers will work together to develop another layer of intervention to meet the students’ needs.
 This is a tier 2 intervention.
 This model of intervention has served to provide a variety of interventions and challenges to students at all instructional levels meeting their individual needs.